 The stable, responsive base makes it ideal for certain forms of weight lifting and makes it perfect for short quick runs as well.

 However, for those looking for a maximum cushioned shoe that is more foam than board, then we recommend other offerings like the Adidas Energy Boost or the Saucony Hurricane.

 There is relatively no plush cushioning in the Zante V3 and those looking for a shoe to wear in comfort all day may be disappointed.

 - SCORE: 7/10 – Great speed trainer and responsive shoe.
 Will be popular among advanced runners.
 Those looking for all day comfort may need to look elsewhere.

 Should you Buy It

-We also love that New Balance paid extreme attention to the outsole making it both consistent with the purpose of the shoe along with extremely durable.
+We also love that New Balance paid extreme attention to the outsole making it both consistent with the purpose of the shoe along extremely durable.

-Total score: 42/60
+- Total score: 42/60

 - Spartan Race vs Tough Mudder Compared – Which Obstacle Race is Better? - January 22, 2022

 - Brooks Addiction Walker vs New Balance 928: Which is Best? - December 7, 2021